 Giardia in cats can be either very simple to diagnose or very difficult, depending on the cat's age and the health of its immune system.

-Giardia in cats' kittens can have a violent revolution, which makes it easy to notice.
+Giardia in cats’ kittens can have a violent evolution, which makes it easy to notice.
 Giardia in older cats, on the other hand, can shift into a chronic digestive disease that displays generic symptoms.

 Here are the main symptoms that occur when cats become infected with G. intestinalis: